 Welcome to the Raha International School, Gardens, Abu Dhabi official Q and A page.
 Here we ask the questions, and the school answers directly.
 It is its chance to have its say on specific areas you have told us you want to know about.
 If you think there are additional questions we should be asking you may contact us here.

 At Raha International School, a member of the Taaleem family of schools, we believe that a successful education is all about inspired, imaginative teaching, centred on the learner as an individual.
 We nurture students not only to achieve academic success but also to become true global citizens.
 Raha is an International Baccalaureate World School catering for all grades from Early Years 1 to Grade 12.
-Our school community is made up of over 2,000 students from over 80 nations who collectively speak 45 mother tongues.
+Our school community is made up of over 2,400 students spread over two campuses who hail from over 80 nations and collectively speak 45 mother tongues.
 We pride ourselves on being a big school but a small family!

-We currently have over 80 nationalities represented in our school.
+We currently have over 80 nationalities represented in our school across two campuses.

 We do not have a gross majority of one nationality.
 Our largest population is our Emirati population at approximately 15%.

 We typically experience waiting lists for each grade every year.
 The school operates at capacity so there are only vacancies when a child leaves the school.
 Parents are encouraged to ensure they have applied early as after siblings and staff children have been placed, other applications will be considered on a first come, first served basis.

 At the centre of international education in the IB, are students with their own learning styles, strengths and limitations.
 Students come to school with combinations of unique and shared patterns of values, knowledge and experience of the world and their place in it.